Sale of a Property in Turkey

 Taxes For The Sale of a Property in Turkey

-Taxes of the properties in Turkey are calculated over the value of the property, which is formally registered in Title Deed Office’s and Municipality’s records.1 This value may or may not be the actual market price.
+Taxes of the properties in Turkey are calculated over the property’s value, which is formally registered in Title Deed Office’s and Municipality’s records.1 This value may or may not be the actual market price.
 Common practice is to register this value according to the minimum valuation declaration of the state, which is usually much cheaper than the actual market price.

-Income tax is also to be calculated over the difference between the registered price of the purchase price and the selling price to be registered.
-Income tax is 0% if the seller owns the property for more than five years and commercial tax is 0% for companies if the property is owned for over two years, and is listed in its equities in this period.
+Income tax is also to be calculated over the difference between the registered purchase price and the selling price to be registered.
+Income tax is 0% if the seller owns the property for more than five years, and commercial tax is 0% for companies if the property has been owned for over two years and is listed in its equities in this period.
 Of course, the company mustn’t have “gayrimenkul” or “insaat” in its title for benefiting from this advantage.

 All taxes on the property to be sold, including property tax and municipal taxes such as environment and cleaning, shall be paid until the end of the year in which the property is sold.
-Even if you are selling your property in January 2012, all taxes should be paid until December 31st, 2012 in order to be able to apply to the Title Deed Office.
+Even if you were selling your property in January 2012, all taxes should be paid until December 31st, 2012, to apply to the Title Deed Office.

-Both seller and buyer parties are obligated to pay 2% buying and selling tax, each, during the sales procedures.
-This amount is to be calculated according to the price to be registered in the sales procedures, which can be lower than the actual selling price.
+Both seller and buyer parties are obligated to pay 2% buying and selling tax during the sales procedures.
+This amount is to be calculated according to the price registered in the sales procedures, which can be lower than the actual selling price.

 This is a legal practice unless the selling itself doesn’t yield income tax to the seller.
 Make sure that you take proper advice from your real estate agent, lawyer, or accountant before making your decision on this.

-One other minor tax to be paid for the sale of a property in Turkey is the circulating capital tax, which is a fixed amount to be declared by the state every year and is a very nominal amount comparing to other tax items.
+One other minor tax to be paid for the sale of a property in Turkey is the circulating capital tax, a fixed amount to be declared by the state every year.
+It is a very nominal amount compared to other tax items.

 Applying to Title Deed Office for The Sale of a Property in Turkey